 Stacey Grundman advises clients on employee benefits and executive compensation matters, including the design, implementation, governance, operation and regulatory compliance of qualified and nonqualified retirement plans, equity and executive compensation arrangements, and health and welfare plans.

-Her practice covers the complex range of issues that arise under ERISA, the Internal Revenue Code, the Affordable Care Act, COBRA and HIPAA, as well as issues facing public and collectively bargained pension plans.
-Stacey regularly addresses the fiduciary, plan governance and prohibited transaction issues that clients face.
+Her practice covers the complex range of employee benefits and executive compensation issues that arise under ERISA and the Internal Revenue Service (IRS) Code, as well as issues facing public and collectively bargained pension plans.
+Stacey regularly addresses the fiduciary, plan governance and prohibited transaction issues that that arise in the employee benefits and executive compensation context.
 She also applies her comprehensive knowledge of employee benefits and executive compensation to corporate transactions, including control group liability issues and executive compensation negotiations.
+Stacey advises clients on health and welfare plans and voluntary employees’ beneficiary associations (VEBA), helping them stay in compliance with applicable requirements under the Affordable Care Act, Consolidated Omnibus Budget Reconciliation Act (COBRA), and Health Insurance Portability and Accountability Act (HIPAA).
+She also prepares and reviews plan documents and related materials.
 In addition, Stacey monitors legislative and regulatory developments, keeping clients aware of the policy developments that affect them, and assists clients in advancing their own policy priorities.

 Stacey’s prior professional experience includes the US Department of Labor and the Internal Revenue Service, where she focused on qualified retirement plans.
 She also served as a judicial law clerk to the Honorable Ellen Segal Huvelle of the US District Court for the District of Columbia and worked for members of both the US House of Representatives and the US Senate.